 - 1 tbsp ground cumin

-- 1 rotisserie chicken, deboned and shredded – OR – 2 lbs chicken, cooked and shredded
+- 1 rotisserie chicken, deboned and shredded (or 2 lbs cooked chicken or turkey, shredded/diced)

-- In a large soup pot or dutch oven, heat the garlic oil over medium high heat.
-Add the poblano peppers and green onions and cook until slightly tender, stirring often with a wooden spoon or spatula, about 2-3 minutes.
+- In a large soup pot or dutch oven, heat the garlic oil over medium-high heat.
+Once the oil is shimmering, add the poblano peppers, corn, and green onions and cook, stirring often with a wooden spoon or spatula until slightly tender, about 3 minutes.

-- Add chicken broth, white beans, lime zest and juice, cumin, salt, and pepper, stirring to combine.
-Allow to come to a simmer for 5 minutes, stirring occasionally.
+- Add chicken broth, white beans, lime zest and juice, cumin, coriander, salt, and pepper, stirring to combine.
+Allow to come to a simmer for about 7-minutes, stirring occasionally.